 Put both hands and knees on the floor.
 Place your right foot near your right hand, and extend your left leg behind you.
 In one swift motion, switch the position of your legs.
 Repeat.

 According to Men’s Health, the kettlebell swing “might be one of the best calorie-torching exercises of all time.”
-This exercise works your glutes, quads, hamstrings, and core muscles.
+This is one of the types of core exercises that work your glutes, quads, hamstrings, and core muscles.
 Although you’re swinging the kettlebell with your arms, make sure to really engage the rest of your body, especially your hips.

 How to do it: